Algorithms for Competitive Division of Chores: Preliminaries

-Then each chore in $S$ can be allocated to an agent that is indifferent to it while not affecting the utility of any agent.
-Moreover, this allocation can be implemented through the competitive rule by setting the price of each chore $j \in S$ to zero. \end{remark}
+\begin{remark}[Chores with Zero Utilities] Suppose there is at least one chore $j \in [m]$ for which some agent $i$ has a zero value. {Each such chore $j$ can be allocated to the agent $i$ while not affecting the utility of any agent.} Moreover, this allocation can be implemented through the competitive rule by setting the price {$p_j=0$.}